 - R33 mechanism – constitutes developmental phase of a research project grant; requires feasibility data; Please see the announcement for page requirements.

-In the first or R21 phase of the program, applicants are asked to submit a grant application which includes a description of the proposed study followed by a set of quantitative milestonesthat are used to judge feasibility.
+For the R21/R61 mechanism, applicants are asked to submit a grant application which includes a description of the proposed study followed by a set of quantitative performance measures that are used to judge feasibility.
 Applicants must clearly describe the technology proposed for development, and its anticipated use for research and/or patient care.
 The description may be that of a novel cancer research tool, a new detection methodology or platform, or a treatment technology which may be used in either a research setting or directly for clinical care.
+The R21/R61 award will be of modest budget and limited time.
+The goal of an R21/R61-funded project should be to demonstrate general technical feasibility through the accomplishment of the outlined performance measures.

 For a complete list of current IMAT Program funding opportunities, please click here.

-Specific Attributes of the NIH R21 Mechanism Within the IMAT context.
-The R21 mechanism is intended to encourage new exploratory and pilot research projects with an element of technical risk.
+Specific Attributes of the NIH R21/R61 Mechanism Within the IMAT context.
+The R21/R61 mechanism is intended to encourage new exploratory and pilot research projects with an element of technical risk.
 Proposed projects are expected to be novel.
 The technology proposed for application should be at the inception, conceptual stage at which technical feasibility of the proposed technology or methodology has not yet been established.
 These studies may involve considerable risk but may lead to a breakthrough in a particular area that could have a major impact on cancer research.
+The IMAT R61 limits the Research Strategy section to 6 pages.